alessandrobologna/agentcore-mcp-proxy/README.md

 # Amazon Bedrock AgentCore MCP Proxy

 ## Rationale
-Amazon Bedrock AgentCore currently requires the AgentCore gateway when hosting an MCP server.[^gateway-inbound] The gateway expects OIDC or Amazon Cognito for user access.[^cognito-auth] Many developer sandboxes rely on IAM credentials instead.
-This repository packages a local MCP STDIO proxy that signs requests with SigV4 and talks directly to the AgentCore runtime.[^runtime-how] Your local MCP client still interacts with a standard MCP interface while authentication happens through IAM.
+Amazon Bedrock AgentCore currently requires the AgentCore gateway when hosting an MCP server.[^gateway-inbound] The gateway expects OAuth 2.0 JWT Bearer Token Authentication with an OIDC provider, or Amazon Cognito for user access.[^cognito-auth] Many developer sandboxes rely on IAM authentication instead, using role granted with IAM Identity Center.
+This repository packages a local MCP stdio proxy that signs requests with SigV4 using the default authentication provider chain and talks directly to the AgentCore runtime.[^runtime-how] Your local MCP client still interacts with a standard stdio MCP interface while authentication happens through IAM.

+This approach is especially valuable when private network access to a VPC is unavailable or when configuring an OIDC authentication flow is impractical, and also if wanting to establish machine to machine MCP tool use.
+By leveraging SigV4 IAM authentication, the proxy transparently provides machine credentials and session-based identity, allowing secure and auditable M2M connections without requiring OAuth client credential (2LO) setup or JWT bearer tokens.

 ## Architecture
 ```mermaid